michaelrommel/articles/create/2024-12-16-dirtywave-m8-and-x-touch-mini.md

 ### Layer B

-Layer B is more of a performance oriented Layer.
+Layer B is more of a performance oriented layer.
 The encoders are all set to "Single" and I assign them to the parameter that is most important for that track.